YaMsanda/node_picsocket/README.md

 I used express, socket.io and jquery for the most part.

 All development is made in 'dev' branch and clean builds merged into 'master'.

+How to run :
+download and go to folder's root npm start go to localhost:3000 in your browser